awsdocs/amazon-glacier-developer-guide/doc_source/example_glacier_UploadArchive_section.md

 The following code examples show how to upload an archive to an Amazon S3 Glacier vault\.

+**Note**
+The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
+Have feedback on a code example?
+[Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.

 ------
 #### [ Java ]